Naralas/StonksMarketPrediction/README.md

 The structure of the project and some of the files such as the base classes were inspired by this [github project](https://github.com/Ahmkel/Keras-Project-Template).

+## Goals

+The goal of this project is to work on financial markets, try and predict the changes and / or tendencies of the stock prices daily.
+We will compare the performances of the different models with the random market hypothesis.

 ## Project structure

 ```